Embracing "No Trim" in Tile Projects: Creative Ways to Finish Without Trim Pieces

 Using Schluter Edging

-Creating Caulked or Grouted Edge
+Creating a Caulked or Grouted Edge

 Painting the Tile’s Raw Edge